 Virtual Field Trips

-The Wyoming State Museum delivers free distance learning programs to more than 9,000 students a year.
-These virtual field trips utilize technology, human artifacts, and animal biofacts to create world-class educational programming for students of all ages.
+The Wyoming State Museum delivers free distance learning programs to more than 6,000 students a year!
+These Virtual Field Trips utilize technology, human artifacts, and animal biofacts to create world-class educational programming for students of all ages.

 The information below also shows the suggested age for each program.
-Every program can be aged up or down, depending on the students’ grade level, for any of the grades listed.
+All programs can be aged up or down, depending on the students’ grade level, for any of the grades listed.

 Virtual field trips are available, free of charge, to all schools and organizations located anywhere on the globe.